Log-benjamin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 6 task program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 The 7 task program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 The 8 task program that prints all the numbers of base 16 in lowercase, followed by a new line.
-The 9 task program that prints all possible combinations of single-digit numbers.
+The 9 task program that prints all possible combinations of single-digit numbes

+The 10 task is a program that prints all possible different combinations of two digits.
+The 11 task is a program that prints all possible different combinations of three digits The 12 task is a program that prints all possible combinations of two two-digit numbers.`